UniversitaDellaCalabria/uniCMS/docs/source/contents/usage.md

 - A Specialized Block element that take a json object in its object constructor

 The following descriptions covers some HTML blocks.
-As we can see the HTML blocks in uniCMS have a full support of Django templatetags and template context.
+As we can see the HTML blocks in uniCMS have a full support of Django templatetags and a pure Django template context.

 *Load Image slider (Carousel) configured for the Page*